eyasir2047/eyasir2047/README.md

 </p>

 ## 👨‍💻 About Me
-I am Abrar Eyasir, a final-year Computer Science and Engineering student at the University of Dhaka.
-I have a strong research interest in Computer Vision and Deep Learning.
-Passionate about innovation and technology, I am also keen on entrepreneurship and aspire to build impactful startups.
+I’m Abrar Eyasir, a final-year Computer Science and Engineering student at the University of Dhaka with a strong research interest in Large Language Model & Computer Vision.
+Driven by a passion for innovation and technology, I’m also deeply interested in entrepreneurship and aspire to build impactful startups that solve real-world problems.

 ## 🎓 Education
 - **BSc in Computer Science & Engineering **